Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-color-sensor.md

 {>>Returns `number`<<}

-Returns the current light level as a value between 0 and 1023, or -1 if the light level can not be read or if the DetectColor property is set to True.
+_Returns the current light level as a value between 0 and 1023, or -1 if the light level can not be read or if the DetectColor property is set to True._

 ## Properties

 ### Above Range Event Enabled

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Color Sensor', 'Above Range Event Enabled')]]